Wellness Week is an easy, low cost program for students that encourages activity and healthy eating. Here are free

-Wellness Week is a school wellness program that consists of different themes each day that encourage kids to eat healthy foods, move their bodies more, and have fun.
+Wellness Week is a weeklong school wellness program that consists of different themes each day.
+Students are encouraged to eat vegetables, move their bodies more, and have fun.
 Here’s how we did it:

 MONDAY: Take The Screen-Free Pledge

-We distributed this Screen-Free Pledge form to students the Friday before Wellness Week (along with a summary of Wellness Week and the daily themes).
+We distributed this Screen-Free Pledge form to students the Friday before Wellness Week, along with a summary of Wellness Week and the daily themes (get the customizable flyer here).
 We hoped that by going screen-free all week (no TV, video games, tablet computers, etc.) kids and families would be encouraged to be more active together.
 All students who signed and returned the form to school during Wellness Week were entered into daily prize drawings.
-We randomly chose 10-20 kids each day to pick a prize from a stash of items that have been donated by local companies and organizations over the years, like water bottles, bike helmets, and jump ropes.
+We randomly chose 10-20 kids each day to pick a prize from a stash of items that have been donated by local companies and organizations over the years (like water bottles, bike helmets, and jump ropes) and items that we purchased with some of our PTA budget.
 We displayed all of the Screen-Free Pledge forms on a banner in the cafeteria for everyone to read.
-(For a printable sheet of pledge cards, go here.)
+(Get a sheet of printable pledge cards)

 TUESDAY: Try it Tuesday

 Parent volunteers circulated around the cafeteria with samples of edamame and sugar snap peas for the students to try.
 This was a big hit!
 Lots of kids asked for seconds and thirds.
-(One of the parents purchased these items, but in the past we have had local markets donate produce for tastings.)
+You can use PTA funds if you have them or ask local markets to donate produce.
+We’ve done both.

 WEDNESDAY: Recess Rocks!

 We asked parents to donate their time and talents on the playground during recess.
-Two dads arranged soccer drills, one black-belt dad taught Tae Kwon Do moves, two parents brought boxing gloves and held pads for the kids to punch, and parents turned long jump-ropes for students.
+Two parents ran soccer drills, one black-belt dad taught Tae Kwon Do moves, two parents brought boxing gloves and held pads for the kids to punch, and parents turned long jump-ropes for students.
 I knew the event was a success when a fifth grader came up to me after school and said, “Recess was AWESOME!!!”

 THURSDAY: Get Caught Eating a Veggie